 Our policy on conflicts may be best understood by considering its impact in practice.
 Our EOS conflicts of interest register contains a description of stewardship conflicts, what mitigation procedure and controls were put in place, whether it was then reported to the escalation group if necessary and any follow-up actions and conclusions.
 It is reviewed by senior management on a regular basis.
-The following are conflicts which we identified and managed in 2023:
+The following are some examples of conflicts which we identified and managed in 2024: